 9.2 As set out herein, a net gain in biodiversity in excess of 10% is predicted for Stonehouse Business Park and the Anaerobic Digester (AD) Plant and Main Livestock Building, based on the provision on on-site gains.
-A net loss is predicted for Jackson's Ridge, necessitating the requirement of off-Site biodiversity delivery, either from the proposed Stonehouse Farm Habitat Bank, or another off-set provider.
+A net gain is predicted for Jackson's Ridge, however a trading error remains, necessitating the requirement of off-Site biodiversity delivery, either from the proposed Stonehouse Farm Habitat Bank, or another off-set provider.
 Statutory Biodiversity Metric Calculation Tool was used to calculate the following outcomes:

-- +0.33 Habitat Unit gain or +166.07% (on-Site provision only) - +0.78 Hedgerow Unit gain or +18.59% (on-Site provision only) - All relevant trading rules satisfied
+- +0.33 Habitat Unit gain or +166.07% (on-Site provision only) - +0.82 Hedgerow Unit gain or +18.86% (on-Site provision only) - All relevant trading rules satisfied

-- +0.77 Habitat Unit gain or +18.37% (on-Site provision only) - +1.70 Hedgerow Unit gain or +25.10% (on-Site provision only) - All relevant trading rules satisfied
+- +0.77 Habitat Unit gain or +18.37% (on-Site provision only) - +1.78 Hedgerow Unit gain or +25.68% (on-Site provision only) - All relevant trading rules satisfied

-- -0.52 Habitat Units or -46.58%

-- 0.00 Hedgerow Unit gain or net 0

-- Relevant trading not rules satisfied

-- A unit deficit of 0.63 Habitat Units, which would be satisfied by the creation of c.
-0.09ha mixed scrub in 'good' condition, equating to a gain of 0.65 Habitat Units, and the creation of c.
-0.015km of native hedgerow, equating to 0.06 Hedgerow Units
+- +0.14 Habitat Units or +32.56% (on-Site provision only) - Relevant trading rules not satisfied - A unit deficit of 0.00 Habitat Units has been identified, due to the metric hitting the 10% requirement.
+However, to satisfy the trading error, the creation of c.
+0.016ha mixed scrub in 'good' condition, equating to a gain of 0.11 Habitat Units is proposed.